-Winters are generally mild although temperatures at night can fall dramatically, with record lows of -3°C/ 26.5°F recorded in Marrakesh.
+Winters are generally mild although temperatures at night can fall dramatically, with record lows of 26.5 degrees F recorded in Marrakesh.
 A dusting of snow is not unusual in northern Morocco and, of course, the Atlas Mountains are prone to heavy snowfall in winter.
-You can even ski at Oukaïmeden, located 80 kilometers south of Marrakesh (evidently, winter is the only time to travel to Morocco if you feel like hitting the slopes).
+You can even ski at Oukaïmeden, located 80 kilometers south of Marrakesh.
 Winters in the north of the country and along the coast can be quite wet, while winters in the south are drier but colder, especially at night.

-Weather-wise, the best time to visit Morocco's beaches is during the summer, when average temperatures of around 79°F/ 26°C offer plenty of opportunities for catching a tan (as well as an escape from the intense heat of the country's interior).
-Sea temperatures are also at their warmest during this time of year, with the average water temperature for July recorded at 70°F/ 20°C. However, summer is also peak tourist season, so make sure to book well in advance - especially if you plan on visiting hotspots like Essaouira or Agadir.
+Weather-wise, the best time to visit Morocco's beaches is during the summer, when average temperatures of around 80 degrees offer plenty of opportunities for catching a tan, as well as an escape from the intense heat of the country's interior.
+Sea temperatures are also at their warmest during this time of year, with the average water temperature for July recorded at 70 degrees.
+However, summer is also peak tourist season, so make sure to book well in advance - especially if you plan on visiting hotspots like Essaouira or Agadir.

 If you prefer fewer crowds and lower prices, consider timing your trip for spring or fall instead.

 If you're planning a trip to the Sahara Desert, the most comfortable time to do so is during fall or early spring.
-In this way, you'll be able to avoid the bone-dry landscapes and scorching temperatures of summer (which average around 115°F/ 45°C), and the freezing nighttime temperatures of winter.
+In this way, you'll be able to avoid the bone-dry landscapes and scorching temperatures of summer (which average around 115 degrees F), and the freezing nighttime temperatures of winter.
 At any time of the year, temperatures tend to plummet after dark, so it's best to bring a warm jacket regardless of when you plan to visit.
-Although spring is generally a good time to visit the desert, it's important to remember that April in particular can bring with it the sandstorms of the Sirocco wind.
+Although spring is generally a good time to visit the desert, it's important to remember that April, in particular, can bring with it the sandstorms of the Sirocco wind.

 Islamic festivals like Ramadan and Eid al-Adha also take place at specific times of year and offer a fascinating insight into Moroccan culture.